 GMHS students should arrive inside of the classroom before the tardy bell rings.
 A student not inside of the classroom when the bell sounds to begin class is considered Tardy for that class period (unless excused or absent from school).
 Students arriving to school late are considered tardy unless they have an excused note from the attendance office.
-Teachers will mark students tardy in the classroom and assign the appropriate warning or consequence.
-A tardy in any class moves a student up to the next level violation.
+Teachers will mark students tardy in the classroom.

 A student may not leave campus without proper authorization.
 A student who violates this policy may receive a suspension.
 Subsequent violations will result in additional days of suspension, and may lead to long-term suspension.

 Only Seniors and Juniors who have submitted a notarized permission from a parent/guardian and received a GMHS lunch pass are allowed to leave campus during their lunch.
 A lunch pass must be presented upon leaving campus.
 Students without a lunch pass will not be allowed to leave campus.
 Abuse of this privilege may result in revocation of the lunch pass.